aws/aws-sdk-js-v3/UPGRADING.md

 ## Client Constructors

 This list is indexed by [v2 config parameters](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html).
-For options shown as `Planned` in v3, they will be supported but no timeline can be shared at the moment.
-They might not have the same name either.

 - [`computeChecksums`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#computeChecksums-property)
   - **v2**: Whether to compute MD5 checksums for payload bodies when the service accepts it (currently supported in S3 only).
-  - **v3**: Not available.
-Planned.
+  - **v3**: applicable commands of S3 (PutObject, PutBucketCors, etc.) will automatically compute the MD5 checksums for of the request payload.
+You can also specify a different checksum algorithm in the commands' `ChecksumAlgorithm` parameter to use a different checksum algorithm.
+You can find more infomation in the [S3 feature announcement](https://aws.amazon.com/blogs/aws/new-additional-checksum-algorithms-for-amazon-s3/)
 - [`convertResponseTypes`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#convertResponseTypes-property)
   - **v2**: Whether types are converted when parsing response data.
   - **v3**: **Deprecated**.
 This option is considered not type-safe because it doesn't convert the types like time stamp